Wolfe Research lifts PPL Corporation [PPL] price estimate. Who else is bullish?

-PPL Corporation [NYSE: PPL] surged by $0.46 during the normal trading session on Wednesday and reaching a high of $29.54 during the day while it closed the day at $29.46.
+PPL Corporation [NYSE: PPL] stock went on an upward path that rose over 0.07% on Monday, amounting to a one-week price increase of more than 1.04%.
 The company report on April 20, 2021 that LG&E and KU reach settlement agreement in rate review.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.